What is thorium?

 Occasionally, household items may be found to contain thorium, such as some older ceramic wares in which uranium was used in the glaze, or gas lantern mantles.
 Although these exposures generally do not pose serious health risks, such household items should be retired from use to avoid unnecessary exposures.
 A radiation counter is required to confirm if ceramics contain thorium.

 - National Toxicology Program.
-Ionizing Radiation, Report on Carcinogens, Thirteenth Edition.
-Triangle Park, NC: National Institute of Environmental Health and Safety, 2014.
+Ionizing Radiation, Report on Carcinogens, Fifteenth Edition.
+Triangle Park, NC: National Institute of Environmental Health and Safety, 2021.
 Also available online.
-Last accessed December 12, 2014.
+Last accessed December 8, 2022.

 - U.S. Environmental Protection Agency.
-Radiation Protection: Thorium.
-Washington, DC: U.S. Environmental Protection Agency, 2014.
+Radiation Protection: Radionuclide Basics: Thorium.
+Washington, DC: U.S. Environmental Protection Agency, 2015.
 Available online.
-Last accessed December 18, 2014.
+Last accessed February 20, 2019.